Alexandria Ocasio-Cortez Suggests That Facebook Is A Threat To Democracy

 “I believe that this is directly connected to the complete lack of accountability that monopolies like Facebook have to democracy,” she said.

-For example, she herself was targeted by a lawsuit this week after a man in California sued Twitter, congresswoman, and colleague Ilhan Omar.
-The man alleged that the Jack Dorsey-led company decision to ban Donald Trump permanently but allow Ocasio-Cortez’s “communist philosophies” on the platform was a double standard that was illegal, per The Inquisitr.
+For example, she herself was targeted by a lawsuit this week after a man in California sued Twitter, the congresswoman, and her colleague, Rep. Ilhan Omar.
+The man alleged that the Jack Dorsey-led company decision to ban President Donald Trump permanently but to allow Ocasio-Cortez’s “communist philosophies” on the platform was a double standard that was illegal, per The Inquisitr.

 Ocasio-Cortez continued to express her thoughts on the future of big tech and its role in society.